Jack Davis (playwright): Early life and education

-Education

 Jack Davis attended school in Yarloop with his ten brothers and sisters.
 As a result of Davis' father having Australian citizenship status, his children were allowed to get the same education as children with European heritage.
 His father's citizenship status also meant his children were not forced to go to an Aboriginal settlement.

 In early 1932, at age fourteen, Jack Davis and his brother Harold were offered work under false pretences at Moore River Native Settlement from the Protector of Aborigines, A. O. Neville.
 While his father was concerned about sending his sons to an Aboriginal settlement, the Great Depression put a financial strain on their family and work was scarce.
-At the Moore River Native Settlement, Aboriginals were to learn skills that would enable them to integrate better into white society.
+At the Moore River Native Settlement, Aboriginal people were to learn skills that would enable them to integrate better into white society.

 The two boys were to work on the farm in exchange for labour and farm skills, however, this turned out to be an empty promise that they discovered once they arrived.
-The settlement segregated white Australians and Aboriginals and prohibited the Aboriginals speaking their native languages.
-Davis and his brother were amongst four-hundred Aboriginals that were "offered" work at the Moore River Native Settlement considered as a social measure by the government.
-While some aboriginals were forced to work, this was not the case for Jack Davis and his brother.
+The settlement segregated white Australians and Aboriginal people and prohibited the Aboriginal people speaking their native languages.
+Davis and his brother were among 400 Aboriginal people that were "offered" work at the Moore River Native Settlement considered as a social measure by the government.
+While some Aboriginal people were forced to work, this was not the case for Jack Davis and his brother.
 After nine months, the two boys left to go back to Yarloop.
-Davis’ experience on the Moore River Native Settlement later shaped his literary work.
+Davis' experience on the Moore River Native Settlement later shaped his literary work.

+After Jack Davis and his brother Harold returned home to Yarloop after working at Moore River, Harold went to fight in World War II.

 Career

-Davis pursued many labour-intensive jobs before he committed to writing, this included being a stockman, a horse trainer, a drover, a mill worker, a driver in various methods of transportation and a kangaroo hunter.
+Davis pursued many labour-intensive jobs before he committed to writing.
+This included being a stockman, a horse trainer, a drover, a mill worker, a driver in various methods of transportation and a kangaroo hunter.
 In 1970, at the time of publishing his first collection of poems The First Born, he dedicated himself to literature.
+The First Born made him the first Aboriginal Australian man and second Aboriginal person to have published poetry at that time (Oodgeroo Noonuccal had been published earlier).

-He became the Manager of the Aboriginal Advancement Council Centre in Perth from 1969 -1973.
+He became the manager of the Aboriginal Advancement Council Centre in Perth from 1969 to 1973.
 He then transitioned into becoming an editor at the Aboriginal Publications Foundation from 1973 to 1979, which published a magazine called Identity that focused on recognising Aboriginal literature.